BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 ### Visual Studio Code
 Visual Studio Code (VS Code) is a free code editor from Microsoft widely used by developers for writing and debugging code.
 This IDE is more lightweight but is widely used by developers.
 I use it regularly to work on my websites.
-VSC has a great library of community made extension.
+VSC has a great library of community made extensions.
 Noteworthy for me is "Live Server" and common extensions for languages and frameworks I use such as "Astro" or "ESLint".

 ### IntelliJ
 IntelliJ is an integrated development environment (IDE) developed by JetBrains, designed for Java and various other programming languages.
 It is also free.
-I use it for my projects that are focussed in Java.
+I use it for my projects that are focused in Java.
 ### Git & Github
 Git is a tool used by developers to track and manage changes in their code, allowing collaboration and version history.
 It's like a time machine for code, letting anyone see past versions and merge changes from different contributors.